jakep85/drinks-api/README.md

 ### Nov 21st 2022

-**Localstorage complete**

-Now utilizing 'localStorage' to add previously searched items and opt to retrieve locally instead of requesting from the API again.
+**Localstorage complete**: Now utilizing 'localStorage' to add previously searched items and opt to retrieve locally instead of requesting from the API again.

 ### Nov 22st 2022

-**HTML <template> usage complete**
-HTML `<template>` is being used from the DOM to minimize the amount of HTML as strings in JS.
+**HTML template usage complete**: HTML `<template>` is being used from the DOM to minimize the amount of HTML as strings in JS.
 Using `importNode` with "true" for deep import.
 Document fragments manipulated before appending to DOM.

-**Added favicon package**
-Added a packge with snail icon for favicon on different devices
+**Added favicon package**: Added a packge with snail icon for favicon on different devices

-**Updated HTML minify config**
-Updated HTML minify config keep tag whitespace and full doctype to pass W3C validation
+**Updated HTML minify config**: Updated HTML minify config keep tag whitespace and full doctype to pass W3C validation